MWATelescope/mwax_mover/README.md

 this process to dump subfiles to disk if a detection is made.
 * **mwacache_archiver** - this runs on the mwacache servers at Curtin.
 It monitors for new files sent from MWAX servers and then sends them to Pawsey's Long Term Storage and updates the MWA metadata db to confirm they were archived.
-* **mwax_calvin_processor** - this runs on the Calvin1 server at the MRO.
-MWAX servers send any FITS files from calibrator observations directly to Calvin1 into an 'incoming' directory.
-The mwax_calvin_processor monitors that directory and starts assembling all the files from the same obs_id into an 'assembly' directory.
-Once all the files for an observation arrive, Birli is run to flag the data and output a UVFITS file.
-Then Hyperdrive is run on the one or more UVFITS file outputs (one per contiguous band) to produce one or more calibration solutions files.
-The solution(s) are then analysed and used to create data which then gets inserted into the MWA database at the MRO.
-The secondary function of the mwax_calvin_processor is to detect any calibration_requests from the MWA database, download the data from the MWA ASVO and extract the files into the 'incoming' directory.
-From there the processing of the observation is the same as when it comes direct from MWAX, except that there is an extra step to update the database to mark that calibration request as being completed.
+* **mwax_calvin_processor** - this runs on the Calvin SLURM cluster at the MRO.
+MWAX servers keep any FITS files from calibrator observations in a 'cal_outgoing' directory.
+The mwax_calvin_controller detects a new calibration is required and then submits a SLURM job to the cluster.
+The mwax_calvin_processor runs on a calvin host, copies the calibrator visibility files from all of the hosts, then performs calibration, uploading the solution to the MWA database.
+Once completed, the calvin host calls "release_cal_obs" on each of the MWAX host's web service endpoints which then tells calvin to either move the files to the vis_outgoing dir for archiving or to the dont_archive directory.

 ## Installing